-Last month, the Care Quality Commission (CQC) released their annual State of Care report for 2015/16.
+Every year, the Care Quality Commission (CQC) release their annual State of Care report.
 Data taken from the inspection of more than 16,000 adult social care providers from April 2015 to July 2016 revealed the following of social care providers:

 - The majority, 71%, received a rating of 'good'

 - 1% were rated as 'outstanding'

 - Of the inadequate services re-inspected, more than three-quarters (77%) were able to show that they had improved the quality of their care